mark-magic/mark-magic/packages/website/docs/en/config.md

 ## output

-Output plugin, similar to input plugin configuration.
+Output plugin, similar configuration to the input plugin.